Our HTS technology

 Cost-effective / efficient

-Our expertise in tape characterization and magnet system placement allows us to optimise field angles for highly efficient tape usage and minimize material costs.
+Our expertise in tape characterisation and magnet system alignment allows us to optimise field angles for maximum tape efficiency, reducing material usage and minimising costs.

 Patented technology